Aspiring-Writer/_posts/cosar-3.md

 Faelynn made a show of examing his second, "Perhaps... it's hard to say."

-Both faes laughed, "How cruel of you, Prince."
+Both fae laughed, "How cruel of you, Prince."
 Folluin chuckled.

 Faelynn just laughed.
 "But, regarding the matters at hand."